7 Linking databases

 using CUSIPs (funda_cusip_link

-below) and compare with with an analogous link table constructed using ccm_link
+below) and compare it with an analogous link table constructed using ccm_link

 (funda_ccm_link